paradajz/website/_posts/2018-11-19-opendeck-sw-v3-1-0-presets.md

 To implement presets, I needed to copy entire configuration to another address, that is, the last address of the previous preset, since the software calculates the size needed dynamically, and therefore, number of supported presets is calculated dynamically as well.
 No need for hardcoding!
 Setting the start address in memory was the only required addition to database-handling library in order for this to work, so when preset is changed, only thing that actually changes is that database reads/writes data starting from specified address.

 On the top/start of the database is something called system block, which is just another database block, but the one not accessible to user.
 This block contains preset settings and database signature, which is checked in initialization phase.
 If the signature isn't correct, factory reset is performed.
 Changing the preset in the software is done by calling `Database::setPreset()` function, which simply sets new start address in the database, so the example call above remains the same - the data is read from another preset and read/write API isn't disrupted.
-Entire implementation is available [here](https://github.com/shanteacontrols/OpenDeck/blob/master/src/application/database/Database.cpp).

 ## Options